Harvard College Title IX

 Schedule a Meeting

-We aim to help students make the most informed decisions possible about their safety and well-being, to promote a Harvard College free of sexual harassment and other sexual misconduct, and to educate our community about policy and Title IX compliance.
+College Title IX aims to promote a Harvard College free of sexual harassment and other sexual misconduct, to educate our community about policy and Title IX compliance, and help impacted students make the most informed decisions possible about their safety and well-being.

 About Us